MoMakkawi/ProductsList/README.md

 # ProductsList
-A simple example of the Minimal API where CRUD operations are implemented and linked with a SQL Server database
+A simple example of the Minimal and RestFul and gRPC API's where CRUD operations are implemented and linked with a SQL Server database by EF >